 "As demand increases on our Health and Care System, digital technology plays a huge role in the transformation of care.
 TSA are delighted to work with NCFE, CACHE to launch the first Level 2 Qualification in Understanding Technology Enabled Care and how it can improve the quality outcomes for People.
-This powerful resource will empower our Care workforce to think differently about how CARE is delivered and putting people at the heart and centre of everything we do." - TSA, The voice of Technology Enabled Care.This qualification is suitable for those who want to increase their knowledge and understanding of Technology Enabled Care (TEC), and how a range of technology can be used to improve individuals’ quality of life and help to support them to live independently.
+This powerful resource will empower our Care workforce to think differently about how CARE is delivered and putting people at the heart and centre of everything we do." - TSA, The voice of Technology Enabled Care.This qualification is designed for learners who want to increase their knowledge and understanding of Technology Enabled Care (TEC).
+It will support the learner to develop their knowledge of how a range of technology can be used to help improve an individual’s quality of life and support them to live independently.

 What will I learn?

 • focus on the study of TEC in the health and social care industry

 • offer breadth and depth of study, incorporating a key core of knowledge.

 The objectives of this qualification are to support the learner to:

 • gain an understanding of TEC, which can be used to help support an individual’s quality of life

 • understand person-centred care approaches to TEC that can be used to help support independence, health and wellbeing

 • understand different roles and responsibilities in relation to TEC